dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
- yeah
+ yes
-absolutely and yeah like I can even publish the latest version on github so that you have an easy okay great
+absolutely and like I can even publish the latest version on github so that you have an easy okay great